sygongcode/scumi-for-sci-RNAd-seq3/README.md

 scumi uses featureCounts to tag each alignment.
 To tag multi-mapped reads, set `--annotate_multi_mapping`, and to tag intron mapping reads, set `--annotate_intron`.
+If multi-mapping reads were used, scumi will count a multi-mapping read if all its alignments only overlap a single gene, similar to the Cell Ranger pipeline.

 ### Counting the number of UMIs in each cell (step four)